What is a puppy mill?

-1. Help make your local pet store puppy-friendly
+1. Help make retail pet stores puppy-friendly

 The Puppy-Friendly Pet Stores initiative asks dog lovers everywhere to help their local pet stores implement puppy-friendly policies by refusing to sell puppies in their store and supporting homeless pet adoptions instead.
 Stores that already do not sell puppies can sign up to show that they are taking a stand against puppy mills and to make official their policy of not selling puppies.
+Always refuse to buy pet supplies at stores that sell puppies.

 2. Be an advocate